Scripts

 4. Save and copy your Client ID

 Google requires http://localhost (not 127.0.0.1) for local development.
-No redirect URI is needed when using popup mode.
+You don't need a redirect URI when using popup mode.

 Then configure your environment: